-This is the privacy statement for Myntelligence Limited (Myntelligence, We or the Business).
-Myntelligence is a company incorporated in England and Wales with company number 08783401 with its registered office at 240-241 High Holborn, London, United Kingdom WC1V 7DN.
+This is the privacy statement for Myntelligence Limited (Myntelligence or We).
+Myntelligence is a company incorporated in England and Wales with company number 08783401 with its registered office at 14 Grays Inn Road, London, WC1X 8HN, United Kingdom.

 For the purpose of the Data Protection Act 1998 and the General Data Protection Regulation 16/679, the data controller is Myntelligence, which has ICO registration number ZA232670.

 The effective date of this Privacy Statement is 1st May 2018.

 In this statement We have used certain terms which are set out in the EU’s General Data Protection Regulation (GDPR or the Regulation):

 Myntelligence wants digital advertising to be a useful complement to your online experience.
 We want to deliver personalized, well-chosen ads to help you discover things that interest you, new websites, new products, new services

 Myntelligence uses complex technology to pick the best ads to show, based on everything We know about the context: the ad itself, the page that needs an ad, the time of day and other external factors, and information from your browser or mobile device digital advertising identifier that We use to predict what advertising would be most relevant and interesting to you.

 If We can make ads more useful and interesting for you, then We’ll also make advertising more valuable to advertisers, and your visits will make websites more money per ad, and power their investments in the websites, apps, online features and content that they provide to you for free.